jfloff/pywFM/README.md

 You can also use numpy's `array`, sklearn's `sparse_matrix`, and even pandas' `DataFrame` as features input.

+### Prediction on new data

+Current approach is to send test data as `x_test`, `y_test` in `run` method call. libfm uses the test values to output some results regarding its predictions.
+They are not used when training the model. `y_test` can be set as dummy value and just collect the predictions with `model.predictions` (also disregard the prediction statistics since those will be wrong).
+For more info check libfm manual.

+Running against a new dataset using something like a `predict` method is not supported yet.
+Pending feature request: https://github.com/jfloff/pywFM/issues/7

+Feel free to PR that change ;)

 ### Usage

 *Don't forget to acknowledge `libFM` (i.e. cite the paper [Factorization Machines with libFM](http://libfm.org/#publications)) if you publish results produced with this software.*